Jimut is a gardening enthusiast who has learned from experience and studying gardening books. He enjoys sharing his knowledge with others.

-There are some simple points on taking care of the Pothos; it’s easy, as I said.
-Just go through these to make sure everything is all right.
+There are some simple points on taking care of the Pothos.
+It’s easy, as I've mentioned.
+Just go through the following steps to make sure everything is all right.

 Many people make mistakes with light for their Pothos plant.
 It cannot tolerate strong or direct sunlight when it’s small or during its growing period.
 Never place it in direct sunlight when it’s young.
 I placed it in a shady corner of my rooftop; the windy environment facilitated its growth.

-Pothos likes water, gives it lot of water just makes sure that water is not lagging in the soil and also that your soil is not getting dry.
-Pothos likes rainy season, it grows faster in that season to.
+Pothos likes water, gives it a lot of water just makes sure that water is not lagging in the soil and also that your soil is not getting dry.
+Pothos likes the rainy season, it grows faster in that season too.

-It is an essential part for making any decorative plant.
+It is an essential part of making any decorative plant.
 You will have to shape it in a good way by pruning.
 There are some little stages in pruning it.

-- When it just starting to grow, and have two or three new leaves.
-Cut or pinch the tip of the two plants, thus facilitating it to grow more branches.
+- When it's just starting to grow and has two or three new leaves, cut or pinch the tip of the two plants, thus facilitating it to grow more branches.

-- After that you will probably have four branches of it, let three of them to grow up and the forth one two make more leaves at the bottom this will make it look more like a pyramid.
+- After that, you will probably have four branches.
+Let three of them grow up and leave the fourth one to make more leaves at the bottom.
+This will make it look more like a pyramid.
 So, cut the tip of the fourth one often if it grows much longer.
 This will make more branches at the bottom, making it look bushier.